 “I’m a strong believer that there is a spiritual purpose behind everything that happens, whether we perceive it as being good or being bad.” — Bill Gates

 I originally wrote this article in March, 2020, a few days after coming back to the UK from India due to the Covid outbreak .
 Who would have thought it would still be going on 18 months later?

-The wisdom “Good news, bad news, who knows?” has served me well during these strange times.
+The wisdom “Good news, bad news, who knows?” has served me well during these strange and challenging times.

 What a crazy last few days these have been—unprecedented in so many ways.